jaredlcox/login-tracker/SETUP.md

 1. In Firebase Console, go to Project Settings (gear icon)
 2. Scroll down to "Your apps" section
 3. Click the web icon (`</>`) to add a web app
-4. Register your app with a nickname (e.g., "Login Try Tracker")
+4. Register your app with a nickname (e.g., "Login Tracker")
 5. Copy the Firebase configuration values

 #### Configure Environment Variables